joncamfield/satcommthreats/en.md

 ## Electricity

-All satellite comms devices require power, just like normal routers and phones.
-Dishes and BGAN style terminals require anywhere from 20 to 100 watts while actively transmitting, which can rapidly exhaust a battery backup / UPS system.
-Satellite phones come with batteries capable of up to 3 hours active time and 30 hours idle.
+All satellite communications devices require power.
+VSAT and Starlink Dishes require anywhere up to 100 watts while actively transmitting, which can rapidly exhaust a battery backup / UPS system.
+Satphones, pagers, and BGANs come with batteries capable of up to 3 hours active time and 30 hours idle.

 ### Mitigations:
--   Make sure your satphone is fully charged, re-charging when power is available.
+-   Make sure your satphone/pager/BGAN is fully charged, re-charging when power is available.
 -   Maintain backup batteries, and ensure USB chargers are compatible with your satphone and that they are fully charged.
 -   Have (and test) a plan for usage of satellite terminals and base